AlessioMilanese/progenomes_classifier/README.md

-classify-genomes
+Progenome classifier
 ========
-This tool classify genomes sequences (as well as metagenomic assembled genome) according to the [mOTUs taxonomy](https://github.com/motu-tool/mOTUs_v2) (mOTUs version 2.0.0).
+This tool classify genomes sequences (as well as metagenomic assembled genome) according to the specI taxonomy used in [Progenomes 2](http://progenomes.embl.de).

 Pre-requisites
 --------------